Disney's Magical Quest: Reception

 The Super NES version of The Magical Quest Starring Mickey Mouse was generally well received by critics.
-Most reviewers praised the detailed and colourful graphics and animations in the game, with some reviewers even calling them some of the best on the system to date.
+Most reviewers praised the detailed and colorful graphics and animations in the game, with some reviewers even calling them some of the best on the system to date.
 The bosses and backgrounds were specifically praised for their appearance.
 The outfit system was also well received and many critics felt it added depth to the gameplay.
 The sound and music received mixed to positive ratings, as some thought the music loops were too short and that the sound wasn't up to par with the rest of the game, while some found the music and sound effects very suitable for a Disney cartoon game.
 A great deal of the criticism was attributed to the difficulty of the game.
 Many reviewers believed that the game was too easy and/or short, primarily due to the game's unlimited continues that allowed the player to replay a level until finished, which lead to them recommending the game only for younger children.
 To counter the game's relatively low difficulty, some reviewers felt that the game's difficulty option should be set to hard to enjoy the game fully.
 The Super NES version sold 1.2 million copies worldwide.

 The Game Boy Advance version of the game received mixed reviews.
 Again, most critics liked the graphics of the game, although some thought that the GBA version had slightly worse graphics than the SNES version.
 The cropped backgrounds and smaller view area in comparison to the SNES version were noted.
 The game's length was also criticized, as the original SNES version was.
 Most critics considered the GBA-specific multiplayer mini-games to add little value to the game; the fact that the Game Boy Advance consoles must be turned off and on to change multiplayer game was also not well received.
 On the other hand, being able to play multiplayer with only one cartridge was held in high regard.

 In 2009, GamesRadar ranked the game fifth on their list of the seven best Disney games, saying "This is another brilliant example of using a license properly, not falling back on it entirely.
 Mickey alone could have sold this game, but as was common in Capcom's early Disney games, the gameplay was fleshed out beyond contemporary offerings and would have proudly succeeded without the license at all."
 IGN rated the game 23rd in its "Top 100 SNES Games of All Time".
 They praised the "spectacular" platforming and the costume-based action.